synexdev01/synex_cubing_tools/README.md

 # FAQ

-Q: How can I export .json files on cstimer.net
+Q: How can I export session from cstimer.net?

-A: Click on export, then file, and the exported .json file should be in your download folder.
+A: Click on export, then file, and the exported file should be in your download folder.